 4 years after Ferguson, white prosecutor ousted by black man

 FERGUSON, Mo.
-(AP) — Four years after the deadly police shooting that triggered racial unrest in Ferguson, Missouri, a black city councilman scored an election upset and ousted the white prosecutor criticized over his handling of the case.
+(AP) — Four years after the deadly police shooting that triggered racial unrest in Ferguson and helped give rise to the Black Lives Matter movement, a black city councilman scored an election upset and ousted the white prosecutor criticized over his handling of the case.

 Wesley Bell’s stunning defeat of seven-term St. Louis County prosecutor Bob McCulloch in Tuesday’s Democratic contest all but assures Bell of victory in November.
 The Republicans have not put up a candidate.

 “People did not think it could be done,” the 43-year-old Bell said in an interview Wednesday.
 “The message we would tell people is, ‘You don’t have to believe it, yet, just support it.’”

 Bell said what resonated with voters was his platform of reforms such as holding police more accountable, revising the cash bail system and ending prosecution of low-level drug crimes.

 “The easy narrative is to say it’s just about Ferguson,” he said.

 On Aug.
 9, 2014, Michael Brown, an unarmed black 18-year-old, was shot to death by white Ferguson officer Darren Wilson after a street encounter escalated into a fight.
 Wilson said he fired in self-defense, while some witnesses claimed Brown had his hands up.
 The killing led to months of often violent protests.